koszeggy/KGySoft.WinForms/README.md

 * All have an `InvokeOnUIThread` method.
 It is similar as combining `InvokeRequired` and `Invoke`, but works correctly even when the control is not created yet, in which case `InvokeRequired` cannot be trusted.
 * They all have an `IsDesignMode` property, which is similar to `DesignMode`, but works correctly in all cases, even in the constructor an in virtual methods called from the constructor.
 * `BaseControl` provides an event for horizontal scrolling, which is not available in the standard `Control` class.
-* `BaseForm` and `BaseUserControl` have a `DynamicStringLocalization` property that allows enabling simple localization of the controls localizable string properties directly from .resx files.
+* `BaseForm` and `BaseUserControl` have a `DynamicStringLocalization` property that allows enabling simple localization of the controls' localizable string properties directly from .resx files.
 Localizations for non-existing translations can be automatically generated, and changes can be applied at runtime without restarting the application.
 * `BaseForm` provides several events and overridable methods to support per-monitor DPI awareness for all target platforms, including .NET Framework 3.5 and 4.x.
 These can be useful even if you target newer platforms where the standard `Form` class already supports per-monitor DPI awareness, because the standard implementation has some issues, especially when the application has older awareness settings.

 <p align="center">